WebCraftPhil/SpunMuffins/README.md

   Python, Web Development, JavaScript, Github

-- 💞️ I’m looking to collaborate on ...
-  I'm looking to start contributing on anything that I can.
+- 💞️ I’m looking to collaborate and start contributing on anything that I can bring value too.
 I'm very new but I'll try to bite off the right amount 😉

 - 📫 You can reach me at vtguy65@gmail.com.
 I am now checking GitHub daily as well!!